imagineLife/big-site/content/k8s/in-depth/stateful-sets.md

 - assigned indexes, 0-first, by the stateful set
 - get unique names (db-0, db-1, db-2, etc)
   - **these names can be relied on!!**
+- given a stable, unique dns record that any app can use to access the pod

+Scaling can be helped here because new pods are cloned from previous instances.
+Also, on pod termination, the latest pod is deleted first.

 ## Definition file
+This is similar to a deployment definition file.

 ```yaml
 # ss.yaml
 apiVersion: apps/v1